Avackathon/subnav/README.md

 A **Subnet owner** can claim a Subnet as his in SubNav and enrich its listing with informations about it.
 These metadatas are stored on-chain in a [smart contract](https://github.com/Avackathon/contracts/blob/master/contracts/SubNav.sol).
 This smart contract lives in a special Subnet called the **SubNav network** running an instance of an [Subnet EVM](https://github.com/ava-labs/subnet-evm).

-An **Avalanche validator** can list the existing subnets, see their validating nodes and what blockchains the subnets are running.
-The metadatas added by the Subnet owner will help any validators to have a better view of what each subnet is for.
+An **Avalanche validator** can list the existing subnets, see their validating nodes and what blockchains the subnets are hosting.
+The metadatas added by the Subnet owner will help any validators to have a better view of what each subnet is for, how to join as a validator, if there are incentives, etc.

 ## Architecture